tonytvo/blog-generator/content/blog/atomic-habits/index.md

 ## “Environment is the invisible hand that shapes human behaviour.” – James Clear
 - **Behaviour** is a function of the **Person** in their **Environment**.
 B = f(P, E)
   - [Fogg Behaviour Model](https://behaviormodel.org/): Behaviour = f(Motivation, Ability, Prompt): B = MAP
+    - **A behavior happens when motivation, ability, and a prompt converge simultaneously.**
+    - *You can disrupt a behavior you don’t want by removing the prompt.
+This isn’t always easy, but removing the prompt is your best first move to stop a behavior from happening.*
 - The most powerful human sense is vision when it comes to cues/triggers/prompts.
   - “A small change in what you see can lead to a big shift in what you do.” – James Clear
 - Design your environment.